raihanfajri/SIRCLO---Fivaa/README.md

 SIRCLO technical test Fivaa

 # How to run
-Make sure you have installed [Node JS](https://nodejs.org/en/) environment in your local. \n Open terminal and get in to the directory.
+Make sure you have installed [Node JS](https://nodejs.org/en/) environment in your local.
+Open terminal and get in to the directory.
 Run `node fivaa.js`